Coins of the Hungarian forint

 Hungarian forint coins (forint érmék) are part of the physical form of current Hungarian currency, the Hungarian forint.
-Modern forint coins (this name is used to distinguish them from pre-20th century forint coinage) have been struck since 1946 and reflect the changes of post-World War II Hungarian history.
+Modern forint coins (distinguished from pre-20th century forint coinage) have been struck since 1946 and reflect the changes of post-World War II Hungarian history.

 2nd Republic issues (1946–1948)

-After the trauma of the Second World War and the hyperinflation of the pengő the Hungarian government had to face the problems of introducing a new currency.
-In the case of coins this meant that they had to express stability and raise confidence in the people toward the new money.
-The first coins minted in 1946 were made of copper alloys in the case of the fillér coins and aluminium in the case of the 1 & 2 forint coins.
-Although the forint was based on gold standard, only silver coins were minted in the first 2 years: 5 forint coins made of good quality silver were put into circulation.
-However, the government fear of hoarding these coins convinced the national bank to lower the mass and quality of silver used for the 1947 strike.
-Finally, no silver 5 forint coins were minted for general circulation after 1947.
-The 5 & 50 fillér coins were first minted in 1948 and were made of aluminium.
+After the trauma of the Second World War and the hyperinflation of the pengő, the Hungarian government faced the problems of introducing a new currency.
+The new coins were meant to express stability and raise popular confidence.
+The first coins minted in 1946 were made of copper alloys for fillér coins and aluminium for 1 & 2 forint coins.
+The new forint was based on a gold standard, and in the first two years 5 forint coins of good quality silver were put into circulation.
+However, the government feared hoarding of these coins, and the national bank lowered the mass and quality of silver in the 1947 minting.
+The silver 5 forint coins were halted for general circulation after 1947.
+Aluminium 5 and 50 fillér coins were first minted in 1948.

-Commemorative coins appeared early, the first being a series of 3 coins in 1948 to commemorate the centennial of the 1848 revolution.
+The first commemoratives were a series of 3 coins in 1948 honoring the centennial of the 1848 revolution.

 People's Republic issues (1949–1989)

-In 1949 the communist party took power in every field of politics and economy.
-The country's name was changed to Hungarian People's Republic (Magyar Népköztársaság) which replaced the former name on the coins.
-The Kossuth's coat of arms was replaced with the Rákosi's one (see: coat of arms of Hungary).
+In 1949 the communist party took full power.
+The country's name was changed to Hungarian People's Republic (Magyar Népköztársaság), which appeared on the coins.
+The Kossuth coat of arms was replaced with the Rákosi one (see: coat of arms of Hungary).
 The 2, 10 and 20 fillér coins were made of aluminium after 1950.

-As a consequence of the Hungarian Revolution of 1956 the coat of arms was changed again, this version was used from 1957 until 1989.
+Following the Hungarian Revolution of 1956 the coat of arms was changed again, with the new version used from 1957 to 1989.